stazz/ts-http-server-sample/README.md

 }
 ```

-Once the repository is opened in IDE, good starting point is file `src/rest-endpoint.ts`.
+Once the repository is opened in IDE, good starting point is file `src/protocol.ts`.
-This file contains the code which fully specifies the REST API - its endpoints, the input and output they accept, the output they produce, and their OpenAPI metadata.
+This file contains the code which fully specifies the REST API - its endpoints, the input they accept, the output they produce, etc.
-Such code does not need to be in one file, however, for this sample, it is located in just one file.
+Both backend and frontend sample code ultimately depends on this one file.
+Notice that since this file is shared between both BE and FE, it has minimal set of dependencies.

-The following things are good experiments to do in `src/rest-endpoint.ts` to kick off full project exploration:
+The following things are good experiments to do in `src/protocol.ts` to kick off full project exploration:
 - On line `72` ( ``notAuthenticated.atURL`/${"id"}` ``), try change the literal `"id"` into other literal, like `"id_typoed"`.
   Observe immediate compile-time errors.
 - On same line, try to change the literal `"id"` into e.g. number `42` or even reference to some string variable.